Tuplanolla/dez/prototype/notes.md

 > containing one component each,
 > which we will call operational type classes.

+Regarding inheritance between operational classes (major issue), Spitters and van der Weegen make no claims, but seem to use the concept in the implementation.
+I will also make use of operational class inheritance.

 Regarding the sharing of operational classes between different structures (minor issue),
 Spitters and van der Weegen make no claims,